consler/Karma/README.md

 ```

 ## Actions
-The number could and are going to change.
+The numbers could and will change.

-For getting an advancement, you earn 50 karma.
+* For getting an advancement, you earn 50 karma.
 If it's a challenge, you earn 500 karma.

-For killing a monster, you earn 10 karma.
+* For killing a monster, you earn 10 karma.
 For killing a non-monster, you lose 15 karma.

-For damaging a monster, you earn 2 karma.
+* For damaging a monster, you earn 2 karma.
 For damaging a non-monster, you lose 3 karma.